 Pink: the most famous one, the maglia rosa, it is awarded to the rider with the shortest overall time for all the stages added together.
 As such, they have covered the course faster than anyone else.
-It is pink because the race has always been organised by newspaper La Gazzetta Dello Sport which is printed on bright pink paper.
+It is pink because the race has always been organised by La Gazzetta Dello Sport, a newspaper printed on bright pink paper.
 It is sponsored by Enel, an energy company.

 There are time bonuses available on all the stages except the time trials: